 - Employees who repair or maintenance machinery

-- The salaries for factory supervisors or managers
+- The salaries for factory supervisors, plant managers, and quality control managers

 - Depreciation of a building's value